azdavis/azdavis.net/posts/en/limitations-opportunity.md

 taught by Prof. Robert Harper.
 In this class, we studied programming languages and formal semantics.

-One thing I learned from Prof. Harper is that _limitations provide opportunity_.
+One thing I learned from Prof. Harper is that limitations engender opportunity.
-That is, if we _limit_ our possibilities in one respect, we gain the _opportunity_ to exploit these limitations to great effect in other respects.
+That is, if we limit our possibilities in one respect, we gain the opportunity to exploit these limitations to great effect in other respects.

 In these examples, the opportunity that we gain by imposing limitations is improved performance.